Happy Feet: Home media

-Happy Feet was released on home media on March 27, 2007, in the United States in three formats: DVD (in separate widescreen and pan-and-scan editions), Blu-ray Disc, and an HD DVD/DVD combo pack.
-Overall, Happy Feet was the third best-selling film of 2007 with 12.2 million units sold and earning a revenue of $196.9 million.
+Happy Feet was released on home media on 27 March 2007, in the United States in three formats: DVD (in separate widescreen and pan-and-scan editions), Blu-ray, and an HD DVD/DVD combo pack.
+Overall, Happy Feet was the third-best-selling film of 2007, with 12.2 million units sold, earning a revenue of $196.9 million.

-Among the DVD's special features is a scene that was cut from the film where Mumble meets a blue whale and an albatross while pursuing the fishing boat.
+Among the DVD's special features is a scene that was cut from the film, in which Mumble meets a blue whale and an albatross while pursuing the fishing boat.
 The albatross was Steve Irwin's first voice role in the film before he voiced the elephant seal in the final cut.
 The scene was finished and included on the DVD in Irwin's memory.
-This scene is done in Irwin's classic documentary style, with the albatross telling the viewer all about the other characters in the scene, and the impact people are having on their environment.
-Another special feature included with the DVD is the 1936 Merrie Melodies short I Love to Singa.
+This scene is done in documentary style, with the albatross describing the other characters in the scene, and the impact people are having on their environment.
+Another special feature included on the DVD is the 1936 Merrie Melodies short I Love to Singa.

 Accolades

-The film appeared on numerous critics' top ten lists of the best films of 2006.
+The film appeared on numerous critics' top-ten lists of the best films of 2006.

 Video games

 A video game based on the film was developed by A2M and published by Midway Games.
 It has the same main cast as the film.
-It was released for the PC, PlayStation 2, GameCube, GBA, NDS, and Wii.
+It was released for Microsoft Windows, PlayStation 2, GameCube, Game Boy Advance, Nintendo DS and Wii.

-Artificial Life, Inc. has also developed a mobile game for the Japan market.
+Artificial Life, Inc. has also developed a mobile game for the Japanese market.

 Sequel

-Happy Feet Two was produced at Dr. D Studios and released on November 18, 2011.
-Wood and Williams reprised their roles for the sequel.
-Murphy was set to reprise her role and begin recording sometime in 2010, but was replaced by P!nk after Murphy died from pneumonia on December 20, 2009.
-Matt Damon and Brad Pitt signed on as Bill the Krill and Will the Krill respectively.
-The film was neither critically nor financially as successful as its predecessor and its performance at the box office resulted in Dr. D Studios closing down.
+Happy Feet Two was produced at Dr. D Studios and released on 18 November 2011.

 4-D attraction

-Happy Feet 4-D Experience is a 12-minute 4D film shown at various 4D theaters over the world.
+Happy Feet 4-D Experience is a 12-minute 4D film shown at various 4D theatres around the world.
 It retells the condensed story of Happy Feet with the help of 3D projection and sensory effects, including moving seats, wind, mist and scents.
 Produced by SimEx-Iwerks, the 4D experience premiered in March 2010 at the Drayton Manor Theme Park.
-Other locations included Sea World (2010–2011), Shedd Aquarium (2010–2012), Moody Gardens (2010–2011), Nickelodeon Suites Resort, and Adventure Aquarium.
+Other locations included Sea World (2010–2011), Shedd Aquarium (2010–2012), Moody Gardens (2010–2011), Nickelodeon Suites Resort and Adventure Aquarium.